 Weather For Dummies is a book about weather, written by the award-winning science writer John D. Cox.
 He brought the science of meteorology down to earth with the help of cool maps and charts and extraordinary photographs of weather conditions.

 What’s going on up there when the rain falls, when the wind blows, when the clouds roll in, or when the lightning flashes?
 How do hurricanes arise, and how do tornadoes form?
 Why do seasonal conditions sometimes vary so much from one year to the next?
 These are some of the exciting things you will learn as you read this great book about weather.

 Eric Sloane’s Weather Book is a book about the weather that explains the whys and wherefores of climate and weather forecasting — and does it interestingly.

 With humor and common sense shining through in a book that’s also lively and informative, Sloane shows readers how to predict the weather by “reading” such natural phenomena as winds, skies, and animal sounds.

 This beautifully illustrated and practical treasure trove of climate lore will enlighten outdoorsmen, farmers, sailors, and anyone else who has ever wondered what a massive halo around the moon means, why birds “sit it out” before a storm, and whether or not to take an umbrella when leaving the house.

 Understanding Weather & Climate, Global Edition is a book about weather written by Ed Aguado and Jim Burt.
 They have a way of writing that makes it much easier to learn the basics about the weather and climate change.

 This book about the weather has an integrated approach, avoiding many complicated equations.
-This book gives a great overview of weather with accompanying videos and interactive learning tools to enhance the learning experience.
+This book gives a great overview of the weather with accompanying videos and interactive learning tools to enhance the learning experience.